And the winner is…

 Last night I attended the BIFA 2018 awards.
 How I got there remains a mystery.
 All I know is that back in the summer, one morning I got a call on the landline at home.
 Usually I pick up and quickly cut the caller off so I was surprised to find it wasn’t the usual scam cold call but a very polite person from BIFA inviting me to submit Voyageuse to their awards.
 Which was nice of them but how did they get my number, I wondered, let alone be aware of my film?

-I travelled to London for the awards do on Saturday and caught up with John, a friend who asked how I felt about my prospects of winning and I hope I replied honestly – ‘I don’t know, because nobody knows.’
+I travelled to London for the awards do on Saturday and caught up with my friend, John Suriano who asked how I felt about my prospects.
+I replied honestly – ‘I don’t know, because nobody knows.’
 And I didn’t.
-So the following evening at the refurbed Billingsgate Fish Market, now converted into a massive and impressive venue, I arrived with that dreadful mix of elation and abject pessimism.
+The following evening at Billingsgate Fish Market, now converted into a massive and impressive venue, I arrived with that dreadful mix of elation and abject pessimism.

-So, having no speech – why would I? – I spoke from the heart, so nervous that I almost broke into tears.
-I could go on, telling stories about the other nominees who happened to be staying at my hotel, to my encounters with starry names but I’ll let discretion be the better part of ‘I’m really tired now, time for bed’ though I was very pleased to catch up with friends, old and new.
+Afterwards, as the room emptied, I bumped into Olivia Colman who had just won the Best Actress award for The Favourite.
+I congratulated her and, stumbling, gushed about her diamond earrings.
+In return she complimented me on my (non) speech.
+I could go on, dropping names and telling stories about the other nominees who happened to be staying at my hotel, but I’ll let discretion be the better part of ‘I’m really tired now, time for bed’ though I was very pleased to catch up with friends, old and new.